-Appendix B - Updating the Software
+Appendix D - Updating the Firmware

-The AXIS 2100 camera software is stored in Flash memory.
+The AXIS 2110 camera firmwarefirmware is stored in Flash memory.
 This memory is provided by a silicon chip that, just like any other ROM device, retains data content even after power is removed.
 Flash memory is unique because it allows its data to be erased and re-written.
-This means you can install software updates for your AXIS 2100 as they become available - without having to replace any parts.
-New software can be simply loaded into the AXIS 2100 over the network.
+This means you can install firmware updates for your AXIS 2110 as they become available - without having to replace any parts.
+New firmware can be simply loaded into the AXIS 2110 over the network.

-Obtaining Updated Software
+Obtaining Updated firmware

-The latest version of the AXIS 2100 software is available free of charge from the Axis Website at www.axis.com, or from your local distributor.
+The latest version of the AXIS 2110 firmware is available free of charge from the Axis Website at www.axis.com, or from your local distributor.

-Upgrading the Software
+Upgrading the firmware

-The AXIS 2100 Flash memory is upgraded over the network using FTP.
-See the detailed instructions supplied with each new software release.
+The AXIS 2110 firmware is upgraded over the network using FTP.
+See the detailed instructions supplied with each new release.

-- Always read the upgrade instructions available with each new release, prior to upgrading your software. - Downloading normally takes between 30 seconds and 10 minutes, although it can take longer.
-After starting the download, you should always wait at least 20 minutes before power cycling the AXIS 2100 - even if you suspect the download procedure has failed. - In controlled environments, flash memory upgrades provide a very safe method for updating software.
+- Always read the upgrade instructions available with each new release, prior to upgrading your firmware. - Downloading normally takes between 30 seconds and 10 minutes, although it can take longer.
+After starting the download, you should always wait at least 20 minutes before power cycling the AXIS 2110 - even if you suspect the download procedure has failed. - In controlled environments, flash memory upgrades provide a very safe method for updating firmware.
 However, flash products can become damaged if the upgrade operation is not performed correctly.
 Your dealer reserves the right to charge for any repair attributable to faulty upgrading by the user.

-Appendix C - The Unit Connectors
+Appendix E - The Unit Connectors

 This section provides a detailed overview of the two supported product connectors: the Serial Connector and the IO Connector.
-It also includes connection diagrams for simple door switch and an LED output, as well as a more complete schematic diagram describing how the AXIS 2100 is connected for a typical application.
+It also includes connection diagrams for a simple door switch and an LED output, as well as a more complete schematic diagram describing how the AXIS 2110 is connected for a typical application.